 Saint Louis University Academic WorldQuest is a world knowledge competition for high school students that is hosted every November.
-More than 150 high school students from 30 schools in the St. Louis area prepare and participate for the competition to showcase their knowledge of world affairs, geography, history, and world events.
-The winning team receives an all-expenses paid trip to Washington D.C. to participate in the national competition.
+More than 150 high school students from 30 schools in the St. Louis area prepare and participate in the competition to showcase their knowledge of world affairs, geography, history, and world events.
+The winning team receives an all-expenses-paid trip to Washington D.C. to participate in the national competition.

 The topic for this year’s Academic WorldQuest will be announced in September 2019.
 If your school is interested in competing in January 2020, please fill out the form below!
 We will be sure to keep you up to date with the latest information regarding Academic WorldQuest.

 2018 Academic WorldQuest Competition

 Vianney High School takes first place in the 2018 Academic WorldQuest Competition presented by Saint Louis University and the World Affairs Council of St. Louis.
 They will compete nationally in April in Washington, DC.[/caption]

 A team from Vianney High School emerged victorious at the 17th Annual High School Academic WorldQuest Competition, presented by Saint Louis University and the World Affairs Council of St. Louis, Nov.
 29.